michael2012z/BitBible/markdown/KJV/files/Num.md

 1. And the Lord spake unto Moses, saying,

-2. Command the children of Israel, and say unto them, My offering, and my bread for my sacrifices made by fire, for a sweet savour unto me, shall ye observe to offer unto me in their due season.a sweet…: Heb. a savour of my rest
+2. Command the children of Israel, and say unto them, My offering, and my bread for my sacrifices made by fire, for a sweet savour unto me, shall ye observe to offer unto me in their due season.

-3. And thou shalt say unto them, This is the offering made by fire which ye shall offer unto the Lord; two lambs of the first year without spot day by day, for a continual burnt offering.day by day: Heb. in a day
+3. And thou shalt say unto them, This is the offering made by fire which ye shall offer unto the Lord; two lambs of the first year without spot day by day, for a continual burnt offering.

-4. The one lamb shalt thou offer in the morning, and the other lamb shalt thou offer at even;at even: Heb. between the two evenings
+4. The one lamb shalt thou offer in the morning, and the other lamb shalt thou offer at even;

 5. And a tenth part of an ephah of flour for a meat offering, mingled with the fourth part of an hin of beaten oil.